-- Description of the organizational mission and vision - Introduction to key people within the organization - Informational meetings with management - Organizational policies and procedures

-• Provision of appropriate workspace for the student
+- Description of the organizational mission and vision - Introduction to key people within the organization - Informational meetings with management - Organizational policies and procedures - Provision of appropriate workspace for the student

-After the Learning Contract has been developed, the Field Supervisor is required to participate in two additional (in-person) formal meetings with the student at the midpoint and at the end of the practicum:
+After the Learning Contract has been developed, the Field Supervisor is required to participate in two additional formal meetings with the student, mid-way and at the end of the practicum:

 - 1. The Midpoint Review, initiated by the student, assesses practicum progress in relation to the goals set forth in the Learning Contract.
-If either the student or Field Supervisor indicates that follow-up from the Practice Office is needed, the Practice Office will contact the Field Supervisor via phone or email. - 2.
+If either the student or agency supervisor indicates that follow-up from the Practice Office is needed, the Practice Office will contact the Field Supervisor via phone or email. - 2.
 The Field Supervisor Evaluation of Practicum Student is conducted towards the end of the practicum.
-The supervisor will review the evaluation with the student before submitting it to the Practice Office online.
+The supervisor will review the evaluation with the student before submitting it to the Practice Office.

-The Field Supervisor is also given the opportunity to review and comment on the student poster prior to the Practicum Finale.
-All Field Supervisors are invited to attend the practicum poster session during the semester(s) in which their student(s) attend.
+The field supervisor is given the opportunity to review and comment on the student poster prior to the practicum finale.
+All field supervisors are invited to attend the practicum poster session during the semester(s) in which their student(s) attend.

-Field Supervisors who would like information about the practicum program should contact the Practicum Director (Scott Harris, scotth@bu.edu).
-There are additional resources for field supervisors available online at: http://sphweb.bumc.bu.edu/requiredpracticum
+Field supervisors who would like information about the practicum program should contact the Practicum Coordinator.
+There are also resources for field supervisors available online at: http://sph.bu.edu/requiredpracticum